robuust/craft-hubspot-forms/README.md

 ## Usage

-Create a new "HubSpot Forms" field and add it to the desired element's field layout.
+Create a new "HubSpot Form" field and add it to the desired element's field layout.
 Now when editing such element you can select a HubSpot form to use.

 In your front-end templates you can render this as a form.